720p vs 1080p vs 1440p vs 4K vs 8K – Which Should I Choose?

 Too low pixel density will make tiny items such as icons appear pixelated, while text will be smudgy.
 If the pixel density is too high, everything will appear small, but you will be able to scale the interface and get a more detailed picture.

-Refer to the chart below to find the optimal viewing distance for certain screen size/resolution ratios at which individual pixels aren’t distinguishable from one another.
+Refer to the chart below to find the optimal viewing distance for certain screen size/resolution ratios at which individual pixels aren’t distinguishable from each other.

 You can also use this PPI calculator.